Skip to main content

 1

-Prompt Advanced Devin with the React 19 upgrade guide
+Prompt Devin with the React 19 upgrade guide

 React 19 introduces breaking changes across ref handling, context usage, TypeScript types, and removed legacy APIs.
 The official upgrade guide documents every change, but the hard part is mapping those changes to your code.
-Instead of reading the guide yourself and auditing every component, hand both to Advanced Devin and get back a playbook scoped to your actual files.Open Advanced Devin by clicking the Advanced button below the input box on the Devin home page, then paste a prompt with the upgrade guide URL and what you need:
+Instead of reading the guide yourself and auditing every component, hand both to Devin and get back a playbook scoped to your actual files.Open a new Devin session from the Devin home page and paste a prompt with the upgrade guide URL and what you need:

 2